ashishingle369/KolamkarsDocumentation-/apexa-docs/docs/apexa-iq/introduction.md

 ## 2. Introduction

+### What is IT asset management and why companies need asset management software?

 ### 2.1 The Challenge

 Modern IT environments are complex ecosystems with assets spanning physical devices, virtual machines, cloud instances, IoT devices, and software applications.
 Traditional asset management approaches often result in: